advantez-ew/bucher-stx-zed/README.md

-This is an language extension for Bucher Automation structured text, a language for programming PLC controllers
+This is a language extension for Bucher Automation structured text, a language for programming PLC controllers